How Silicic Acid Promotes Plant Growth and Stress Resilience

 Evidence of Silicic Acid Efficacy

-Silicon compounds may not be essential to plant growth, but they are classified as plant biostimulants in the EU.
-Although plants can complete their normal life cycle without silicon, they still derive considerable benefits from it.
+Silicon compounds may not yet be classified as essential to plant growth (though we disagree if your goal is growing the healthiest plants possible!) but they are classified as plant biostimulants.
+Although plants can complete their normal life cycle without silicon, they still derive considerable benefits from it and suffer consequences without it.

 The beneficial effects of silicon, especially in the form of silicic acid, are quite remarkable.
 Research has demonstrated that stabilized silicic acid amendments can: